 Physical movement and blood pumping exercise are perfect for relaxing the mind.
 Depending on what the individual is into, taking up a hobby involving physical exercise can be almost a meditative release.
 Whether it be the gym, yoga, swimming, basketball, running, kayaking, etc., keeping the mind busily focused on a consuming task allows people to be removed from their usual thought patterns, if only for the duration of the workout.
 However, many people state that once they get into a routine of exercise, they eagerly await it because it is a guarantee that they will feel better after.

 Cognitive Behavioral Therapy

 This field of therapy is extremely beneficial for people who suffer from mental disorders as well as drug addiction.
 The main point of cognitive behavioral therapy is to retrain and reprogram a person’s brain so their usual negative thought patterns will be placed along a more positive spectrum.
-These thoughts usually come from deep rooted memories and learned behaviors that have developed in people since childhood.
-Many of these thought patterns lead into adult depression and anxiety, so CBT can help anxiety sufferers begin to understand and counteract their thinking when it develops into anxious thoughts.
+These thoughts usually come from deep-rooted memories and learned behaviors that have developed in people since childhood.
+Many of these thought patterns lead to adult depression and anxiety, so CBT can help anxiety sufferers begin to understand and counteract their thinking when it develops into anxious thoughts.

-Anxiety Watch Your Caffeine and Sugar Intake
+Anxiety: Watch Your Caffeine and Sugar Intake

 If you are on the third cup of coffee or second energy drink of the day and notice you are feeling anxious, your beverage could be part of the culprit.
 Sugar and caffeine are close to the top of the list of addictive chemicals, as our body responds to these in much the same way as drugs and alcohol.
 When our dopamine levels are affected, our brain will respond in much the same way as it does when we are withdrawing from benzos; anxiety, fatigue, irritability, etc.